Sunxkissed/Sunxkissed.github.io/_pages/about.md

 I am currently a second-year Master's student in Computer Science and Technology, University of Science and Technology of China (USTC).
 Before that, I received my bachelor degree in Dalian Universuty of Technology in 2022.

 My research interest includes AI4Science, graph representation learning, and anomaly detection.
+Feel free to contact me for communication and collaboration.

 # 🔥 News